noagarcia/explain-paintings/README.md

 where `img` is the filename of the image in the SemArt dataset, `description` is the original description, and `content`/`form`/`context` are lists with the sentences annotated to each topic, respectively.
 If an image doesn't have any sentences for a certain topic, the list for that topic is empty.

 ### Code
 In the paper, we introduced a model to generate multi-topic knowledgeable description from paintings.
-The code for this model can be found in this (TODO)[repository]().
+The code for this model can be found in this [repository](https://github.com/JosephPai/Art-Description).

 ### Maintenance
 If you have questions about the data in this repository, please contact Noa Garcia.